 “My anxiety was constant.
 I would ask my mom a hundred times how the day was gonna lay out.
 What time was she gonna drop me off?
 Where was she gonna be?
 What would happen at lunch?
 At a certain point, I couldn’t go to friends’ houses anymore – I could barely get out of the door to school.”
 When Emma was twelve, she gave her parents a PowerPoint presentation to convince them to homeschool her.

 Anxiety is the most common mental health struggle in the U.S., affecting one out of every eight children and 40 million adults, according to the Anxiety and Depression Association of America.
 Having suffered from anxiety and panic attacks, Emma can acknowledge, “It’s just the way I’m wired.”
 She started therapy at age 7, which she says “helped so much.”

 Who would have thought that stepping out on stage to perform for a crowd of strangers would help a shy teenager deal with her mental health?
-Eventually she would give her another another PowerPoint presentation, this time convincing them to let her move to Hollywood to pursue her dream of acting.
+Eventually, she would give her parents another PowerPoint presentation, this time to convince them to let her move to Hollywood to pursue her dream of acting.
 We all know how that story ended.

 The creativity and courage she found as a young child through her anxiety book is a testament to the power of therapy.
 The resiliency and strength she found through performing is a testament to the importance of the performing arts.

 Stone’s honesty is a step toward ending the stigma associated with mental health.